Deepikav123/Gig-flow-platform/README.md

 **Client Side**

-Create a new gig with:
+1.Create a new gig with:
-1.Title
+   a.Title
-2.Description
+   b.Description
-3.Budget
+   c.Budget
-4.View all created gigs
+2.View all created gigs
-5.View bids for each gig
+3.View bids for each gig
-6.Close bidding for a gig
+4.Close bidding for a gig
-7.Prevent new bids after closing
+5.Prevent new bids after closing
-8.Options to Hire or Reject bids (logic present)
+6.Options to Hire or Reject bids (logic present)

 **Freelancer Side**

 1.View all available gigs
 2.Submit bids with:
-3.Bid amount
+  a.Bid amount
-4.Message
+  b.Message
-5.Cannot bid on closed gigs
+3.Cannot bid on closed gigs
-6.Bid data persists after page refresh
+4.Bid data persists after page refresh

 **Data Storage**
 LocalStorage Usage
 The app uses localStorage to simulate backend behavior.

 **Data Structures**

 User Object
 {
   id,
   name,
   role
 }

 Gig Object
 {
   id,
   title,
   description,
   budget,
   bid: [],
   status: "open" | "closed"
 }

 Bid Object
 {
   bidId,
   Username,
   bidAmount,
   bidMessage
 }

 **Tech Stack**

 1.HTML
 2.CSS
 3.JavaScript (ES6 Modules)
 4.Browser LocalStorage

 **Folder Structure**

 /Login
   └── login.html
   └── login.js

 /Client
   └── client.html
   └── client.js
   └── existingGigs.js
   └── store.js

 /Freelancer
   └── freelancer.html
   └── freelancer.js

 **How to Run the Project**

 1.Clone or download the repository
 2.Open login.html in a browser
 3.Login as a Client or Freelancer
 4.Use the dashboard based on role
 5.Refresh the page to verify data persistence

 **UI Note**

 1.UI is intentionally minimal
 2.Focus is on logic and functionality
 3.Basic styling is applied for clarity

 **Limitations**

 1.No backend or database
 2.No real authentication
 3.No advanced UI/UX
 4.No real-time updates

 **Future Improvements**

 1.Backend integration
 2.Authentication system
 3.Better UI/UX
 4.Search and filtering
 5.Bid acceptance workflow

 Author
 Deepika V